dformoso/machine-learning-mindmap/README.md

 I'm planning to built a more complete list of references in the future.
 For now, these are some of the sources I've used to create this Mindmap.

 - Stanford and Oxford Lectures.
 CS20SI, CS224d.
+- Books:
-- Books: Deep Learning - Goodfellow.
-Pattern Recognition and Machine Learning - Bishop.
-The elements of statistical learning - Hastie.
+  - Deep Learning - Goodfellow.
+  - Pattern Recognition and Machine Learning - Bishop.
+  - The Elements of Statistical Learning - Hastie.
 - Colah's Blog. http://colah.github.io
 - Kaggle Notebooks.
 - Tensorflow Documentation pages.
-- Google Cloud Data Engineer meterials.
+- Google Cloud Data Engineer certification materials.
 - Multiple Wikipedia articles.